scalavision/datalab/README.md

 `nixpkgs` ([NixOs](https://nixos.org/)) has a plethora of scientific libraries available.
 It distinguishes itself from `conda` by:

-* package installations are reprodusible
+* package installations are reprodusible until the end of time (unless things get removed from Internet)
 * every package is installed in isolation, thus library conflicts between versions of a package or library dependencies are never a problem.
-* You can install packages from any channel versio of nixpkgs
+* You can install packages from any channel version of nixpkgs
-* most of the times the resolution and installation is much faster.
+* most of the times the resolution and installation is much faster than for conda.

 `conda` however still has more science packages available, so therefor this `devcontainer` is based upon `vscode`'s `miniconda` container as well.